scottgal/mostlylucid.dse/code_evolver/src/HTTP_CONTENT_FETCHER.md

 ## Installation

-The HTTP Content Fetcher is already integrated into the Code Evolver system.
+The HTTP Content Fetcher is already integrated into the mostlylucid DiSE system.
 No additional installation required.

 ### Dependencies